QwikDev/qwik/starters/apps/library/README.md

 - `src/components`: Recommended directory for components.

-- `index.ts`: This is the entry point of your component library, make sure all the public components are exported from this file.
+- `index.ts`: The entry point of your component library, make sure all the public components are exported from this file.

 ## Development

 Development mode uses [Vite's development server](https://vitejs.dev/).
 For Qwik during development, the `dev` command will also server-side render (SSR) the output.
-The client-side development modules loaded by the browser.
+The client-side development modules are loaded by the browser.

 ```
 npm run dev